suchjs/vp-suchjs/docs/en/extTypes.md

 ### `:boolean`

-Returns a Boolean value, true or false.
+Returns a boolean value, true or false.

 ```javascript
 Such.as(":boolean"); // true|false